The best fiber internet providers of 2021

 At $60 a month for speeds up to 940 megabits per second, the AT&T Fiber 1000 plan is hard to pass up, but not every household needs that much speed.
 Thankfully, AT&T offers two lower-speed tiers: 100Mbps starting $35 a month and 300Mbps starting at $45 a month.
 All plans come with unlimited data and require no contract.
 On the downside, there's no option to skip the equipment rental fee by using your own modem or router, but it's only an additional $10 a month, which is among the lowest of any provider, fiber or otherwise.

 The fast speeds, relatively low pricing and customer-friendly service terms have earned AT&T high customer satisfaction ratings in recent years.
-The American Customer Satisfaction Index gave AT&T a score of 68/100 in 2020, second only to Verizon Fios, while J.D Power named AT&T the best internet provider in the North/Central, South and West regions in 2020.
+The American Customer Satisfaction Index gave AT&T a score of 68 out of 100 in 2020, second only to Verizon Fios, while J.D.
+Power named AT&T the best internet provider in the North/Central, South and West regions in 2020.

 - Speeds: 200-940Mbps